Bigyls/CTFdDockerContainersPlugin/README.md

 ## Roadmap

 - [ ] Possibility to use 2 docker TCP connection method (like 1 windows and 1 linux).
+- [ ] Make it work with Team mode.

 ## Contributing